 Sometimes yellow tomatoes have a very orange hue and would work nicely.

 The only other white veggie alternative to cauliflower I could think of is jicama, but I couldn’t find one at my local store.
+Sliced radishes are great for an alternative white veggie.

 I used a white ranch dip.
 An orange hummus dip would work too.
 If raw cauliflower is not your thing, the white could be limited to the dip and more green and orange veggies added.